 \subsection{Gauge invariant algebra and its holographic interpretation}

 We consider the algebra of observables for the decoupled pair of DSSYKs from the perspective neutral approach of relational operator algebra in \cite{DeVuyst:2024pop,DeVuyst:2024uvd}.
-The doubled DSSYK model \cite{Narovlansky:2023lfz}, is very well-adapted to the language of relational quantum dynamics (see e.g. \cite{Hoehn:2019fsy,Hoehn:2020epv,Hoehn:2023ehz,Casali:2021ewu}).
-Since the kinematical Hilbert space (after applying the constraint (\ref{eq:const doubled DSSYK})) is a tensor factor of zero-particle states, either of the DSSYK models acts as a clock QRF, and the other one takes the role of system that can be probed by its pair, where the kinematical Hilbert space (i.e. before gauging time translations) corresponds to
+Since the kinematical Hilbert space (after applying the constraint (\ref{eq:const doubled DSSYK}) and before gauging time translations) is a tensor factor of zero-particle states, {{which means}}

 By imposing a gauge constraint (\ref{eq:constraint NV}) we can describe the evolution according to either of the clock Hamiltonians $\hH_{L/R}$, while only after applying a gauge fixing condition, we choose the perspective of either clock DSSYK observer in the physical Hilbert space \cite{Vanrietvelde:2018pgb}.